 The assessment strategy is designed to provide students with the opportunity to demonstrate their thorough understanding and analyse of EU constitutional law and the EU’s institutional framework.

 Formative assessment and feedback

 The formative assessment focuses on the key principles which underpin all themes on the module, and which form a core element of the summative assessment.

 Formative assessment is a mock exam undertaken during a tutorial mid-way through the module.
 Students are provided with three questions and must answer one question within one hour.
 Feedback can provided in the following fora: written feedback by tutors; written feedback via SurreyLearn; oral feedback by tutors; oral feedback by the Convenor in Revision lectures; oral feedback during office hours.

 The summative assessment for this module consists of one 2-hour examination.
-Students are instructed to respond to three questions from a choice of six questions.

 The summative assessment is designed to test a variety of the module’s learning outcomes, identifying and rewarding students’ analytical skills, demonstration of knowledge and critical thinking.
 This module encourages students not to see topics in isolation, and to creatively make connections between principles and themes on the course.
 The summative examination tests a selection of topics from the module, and in addressing them, students are encouraged to address themes from across the module.

 - To enable students to grasp the fundamental basics of the constitutional law and the institutional framework of the EU, in order to part-satisfy the requirements of the professional bodies for QLD purposes.